Ziaf/HandsOn/README.md

 # HandsOn
-Contains the code for different hands on demontrated.
+Reo Contains the code for different hands-on demontrated.

 ## emojify
 1. Download glove embedding from https://www.kaggle.com/datasets/subrata2019/glovedata and put it in the emojify folder before running the code.
 2. Emojify demo is in emojify_notebook.ipynb .